 On October 20, 2020, the Harris County Commissioners Court agreed to formally opt out of the Public Power Pool's 2023 procurement proposal to pursue diverse options for future procurement of energy.
 Harris County intends to use this opportunity to update its power purchasing to minimize cost and maximize environmental benefits, focusing on renewable and green energy options.
-This action also allowed the County to create a broader strategy for short-term and long-term investments in clean energy deployment.
+Currently, Harris County is in process of procuring renewable energy, including potentially a mix of onsite and offsite renewable assets.